 Shortly after we arrived, Bulgaria declared the estate of emergency and closed its borders.
 As a result, we have not found a single tourist here.
 I have the feeling that there may be some tourism here in a normal situation, but not as much as in best-known locations such as Paris, Prague, Berlin or Barcelona.

 The very special circumstances we are living now in the post-COVID-19 world has allowed us to see a pristine, untainted Sofia.
 We are grateful for that.
 We have found ourselves walking around the “Ivan Vazov” National Theater, the Cathedral Saint Aleksandar Nevski or the university of Sofia, almost alone.
 These are absolutely jaw-dropping places that would (supposedly) be usually packed with tourists, but we were the only ones around.

 So I don’t know if that’s because of the coronavirus pandemic, or because Sofia is not a touristy place after all, but I am simply delighted to have had the chance of experiencing these beautiful places almost exclusively.

 We absolutely love the food here.
 Bulgaria is a very diverse country that sits between the east and the west.
-During their history, they have been occupied or have been part of the Ottoman empire, the Romanian and Balkan forces, and the now defunct Soviet Union.
+During their history, they have been occupied or have been part of the Ottoman Empire, the Byzantines, the Roman and Balkan forces, and the now-defunct Soviet Union.